msjarrett/exercises/adventofcode2022/README.md

       work in `tailrec`.
 * Day 8: Kotlin Arrays are the WORST!
 I did a simple 2D array solution to start, but then started breaking down into functions and actually using a few lambdas.
+* Day 9: I tried to be smart by using an immutable data class.
+But without enforced usage of return values, oops, all the bugs.
+* Day 10: Meh.
+Some lambdas.